backstage-technical-services/website/contributing.md

 The most common reason you might not know what's going on is if you have notifications off, or set to `Just mentions`.
 If something really important, the poster will use use an appropriate mention to ensure you get the notification.

 #### Apps
 Slack allows us to install apps to the workspace that provide additional functionality and integrate with our other development tools.
-This means we get all of our notifications in 1 place, and you don't have to hop around the internet and check each tool individually.
+This means we get all of our notifications in 1 place without hopping around the internet and checking each tool individually.

 Apps we currently have installed:
 * Notifications of new issues in the `#gitlab` channel